-The property at Horsnell Gully consisted of a very basic four room cottage built on the side of a gully on 12 acres of land.
-The only water source for the organisation was from a creek that ran through the property but over time as the AWL became more financially secure, water was connected to the property and further staff was hired to meet the high demand for our services.
+Lost Dogs Society and the AWL merged in 1966 to care for dogs as well as cats.
+Relocating to a property at Horsnell Gully, the centre was in a basic four room cottage built on the side of a gully on twelve acres of land.
+At the start, the only water source came from a creek running through the property.
+As AWL became more financially secure, we connected mains water and hired more staff to meet growing demand for help.

 Sadly, the number of lost and abandoned animals kept increasing during the next few years, AWL urgently needed larger premises to ensure we could continue caring for thousands of lonely and unloved dogs and cats.